Sweaterdog/YankoviC/README.md

 # 🎵 YankoviC Programming Language v1.1.1

-*"Dare to be Stupid" - A Programming Language for the Accordion-Minded*
+*A Programming Language for those who "Dare to be stupid"*

 Welcome to **YankoviC**, the most ridiculously awesome programming language inspired by the legendary "Weird Al" Yankovic!
 YankoviC combines the power of structured programming with the whimsy of polka music and the humor of the world's greatest musical parodist.
 <img src="backend/projects/images/YankoviC_logo.png" width="720">